 If you’ve been injured in an accident caused by the negligence or recklessness of another person or entity, the qualified, experienced attorneys at Gordon & Gordon Law can build an effective case on your behalf by writing decisively worded interrogatories.

 With 30 years’ personal injury experience behind us and a reputation of multi-million-dollar settlements, founding partners Stephen Gordon and Daniel Gordon are prepared to act as your vigilant advocates to win fair monetary compensation for the harm you’ve endured.

 What’s more, as your Northwest Louisiana personal injury law firm, we’ll never charge you a cent up-front because we work on a contingency basis which means we only get paid when you get paid.

 Louisiana Personal Injury Statute of Limitations

 As your personal injury law firm, we’ll discuss what happened, learn the details of your case, and provide you with superior service and skilled representation backed by our full commitment to win your case.
 And if you’re too injured to visit us, we’ll visit you in the hospital, at home, or a rehabilitation facility.

-To begin the fight for the injury compensation you deserve, call 318-716-HELP (318-716-4357) for a free, no-obligation meeting in one of our Shreveport, Mansfield or Bossier City offices with Northwest Lousiana’s premier personal injury advocates, Gordon & Gordon Law.
-Or if it’s more comfortable for you, send us a message on our notepad, and someone from our office will be in touch with you promptly.
+To begin the fight for the injury compensation you deserve, call 318-716-HELP (318-716-4357) for a free, no-obligation meeting in one of our Shreveport, Mansfield or Bossier City offices with Northwest Louisiana’s premier personal injury advocates, Gordon & Gordon Law.
+Or if it’s more comfortable for you, send us a message on our website and someone from our office will be in touch with you promptly.